Mitch Haniger Player Props: Giants vs. Cardinals

 - Cardinals pitchers combined to give up 146 home runs (0.9 per game), the third-fewest in the big leagues.

-- Woodford (1-2) takes the mound for the Cardinals in his fifth start of the season.
-He's put together a 6.05 ERA in 19 1/3 innings pitched, with 12 strikeouts.
+- Matz (0-3) takes the mound for the Cardinals in his fifth start of the season.
+He's put together a 6.55 ERA in 22 2/3 innings pitched, with 24 strikeouts.

-- The righty's most recent time out was on Wednesday against the Arizona Diamondbacks, when he tossed five innings, surrendering four earned runs while giving up seven hits.
+- The left-hander's last time out was on Saturday against the Seattle Mariners, when he tossed 5 1/3 innings, surrendering four earned runs while allowing four hits.

-- In four games this season, the 26-year-old has amassed a 6.05 ERA and 5.6 strikeouts per nine innings, while allowing a batting average of .342 to opposing hitters.
+- In four games this season, the 31-year-old has put up an ERA of 6.55, with 9.8 strikeouts per nine innings.
+Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.